JuliaLang/www.julialang.org/community/sponsors.md

 # JuliaCon

 The annual [JuliaCon conference](https://juliacon.org/) raises money through sponsorship and ticket sales.
-Excess money after expenses (if any) become part of the general Julia fund at NumFocus, which is used to cover miscallaneous hosting and other expenses of the Julia project.
+Excess money after expenses (if any) become part of the general Julia fund at NumFocus, which is used to cover miscellaneous hosting and other expenses of the Julia project.